Context Variables

 Defining Context Variables

-Before a context variable can be referenced in a block, the variable must first be defined within your dashboard settings.
-From the settings menu, click “Manage” next to “Dashboard Context”.
-Or, if you do not have any variables defined, click the “Add Context” button.
+Before a context variable can be referenced in a block, it must be defined in your dashboard settings.

 Each context variable must be given a unique name, which is how the variable is referenced in your dashboard configuration.
 Each variable type also has its own additional configuration options.

-To add a new variable, click the “Add Variable” button on the “Context Variables” screen and then select your variable type from the dropdown menu.
+To add a new variable, click the “Add Variable” button and select your variable type from the dropdown menu.
 There are six variable types …

 Device IDs